-As of 1 July, we offer curbside collection of flattened corrugated cardboard.
-Effective September 15, 2014 the City of White Rock will no longer be providing cardboard depots.
-The City will be removing cardboard drop off depots located at the Operations Department (877 Keil Street), Kent Street Activity Centre (1475 Kent Street), and Malabar Park.
-Please remember that cardboard must fit within your blue recycling roll out.
+The City of White Rock now collects curbside flattened corrugated cardboard in the blue recycling roll out totes along with your mixed paper and newspaper.
+Because cardboard is now collected curbside, the City of White Rock removed the cardboard drop off depots located at the Operations Department, Kent Street Activity Centre and Malabar Park.
+Please remember that cardboard must be folded and/or cut to fit within your blue recycling roll out tote.

-What To Do With Plastic Bags, Overwrap and Foam Packaging?
+What To Do With Excess Cardboard, Plastic Bags, Overwrap and Foam Packaging?

 - These items can now be recycled at MMBC Depots.
 For the closest depot, please contact the BC Recycling Hotline at 604-732-9253 or visit their website www.rcbc.ca.

 What Needs to be Done on Collection Day?